 Foxtel offers a limited selection of basketball games broadcast on ESPN.
-To get ESPN, you need to subscribe to the Sports Package.
+To get ESPN, you need to subscribe to the Sports Package $25/month and the base Foxtel Plus pack $49/month.
 Once that’s done, you can stream NBA games on your smartphone, tablet, or laptop with the Foxtel GO app.
 The app is free with your Foxtel subscription.

 Alternatively, basketball fans can also follow the NBA with Foxtel Now.
 The streaming sibling to traditional Foxtel lets you watch Foxtel channels via the Internet, no contracts require.
 Like regular Foxtel, to get ESPN you will need the Sport Pack, priced at $29/month.
 There is a catch, however – the Sports pack is a Premium Pack, so you need to subscribe to the Essentials Pack as well to be able to get it.
 That costs $25/month and comes with a selection of Pop and Lifestyle channels.
 This brings your minimum monthly spend to $54/month.